mreinstein/ev-pubsub/README.md

 ## unsubscribe

-You may also unregister events, in the event that you need to cleanup or prevent memory leaks:
+You may also unregister event handlers if you need to cleanup or prevent memory leaks:

 ```javascript
 const pubsub = require('ev-pubsub')